 Ride something on each bike that scares you a little bit.
 Choose a feature that you would normally think twice about on a trail and session it on each bike, it's a good way to find out about the bike capabilities and you never know, a certain bike might surprise you!

 Riding with friends is great anyway, right?
 At a demo day it's good to gather as many opinions on each bike as you can so having mates along with you to discuss the ride is a really good way of doing this.
 They might notice things about the spec or the ride that you don't and if you go along with a riding buddy whose opinion you trust, their help could be invaluable.

 Like any ride, you'll need to take snacks to keep you going all day.
 Testing three or four bikes, could easily see you spending four hours plus in the saddle, not to mention set up time so you need to make sure you are adequately fuelled.
 The last thing you want is to run out of steam for that final bike test, keep snacks in your pack and schedule a lunch stop to your plan.
 Most demo days will have great catering on site, like this yummy pizza at Bike Live.......

 8. Ride a bike you hadn't planned on riding

 Ride something you wouldn't normally, like an e-bike or a cross-country bike for example.
-Demo days are a great way to see lots of different bikes all in one go, so if enduro riding isn't really your thing but you have always been 'long travel curious', have a go on a big full susser and see what you think - it could confirm your suspicions or it could throw a spanner in your bike buying plans.
+Demo days are a great way to see lots of different bikes all in one go, so if enduro riding isn't really your thing but you have always been 'long travel curious', have a go on a big full susser and see what you think.
+Or alternatively, take the chance to get on an e-bike or a gravel bike and see what all the hype is about.
+It could confirm your suspicions or it could throw a spanner in your bike buying plans.
 Either way, it will be worth the experience.